palantir/atlasdb/docs/tables_and_indices.md

 `partitionStrategy(PartitionStrategy.HASH)` is a better idea for your table.

 {{site.data.alerts.important}}
-The first defined rowComponent of any table is used by the partitioner to distribute data across the cluster.
+The most significant component of any table is used by the partitioner to distribute data across the cluster.
 To avoid hot-spotting, the type of the first row component should NOT be a VAR_LONG, a VAR_SIGNED_LONG, or a SIZED_BLOB.
 {{site.data.alerts.end}}